ammarhakim/ammar-simjournal/je/je30/je30-coupled-hw.rst

   domain are filled with the appropriate interior values from the other domain.

-- From the updated vorticity compute a global voriticity that takes the left/right domain values in the non-overlapping region, and takes average values in the overlapping region.
+- From the updated vorticity compute a global vorticity that takes the left/right domain values in the non-overlapping region, and takes average values in the overlapping region.